Upcoming Rides, Attractions, Refurbishments, and More!

 Can you use Lightning Lane for all new attractions?

 Most new attractions offer Lane, but always check the app for the latest availability.
 Usually, the highest-demand attractions are reserved for Lightning Lane Single Pass (priced separately) rather than Lightning Lane Multi Pass (package deal pricing).
+They would also be included in Lightning Lane Premier Pass.

-The best time to go to Disney World in 2024 and 2025 depends on your preferences.
+The best time to go to Disney World depends on your preferences.
 For mild weather, visit from January to March or November to December.
 For lighter crowds, September, October, and early November are great options.
 Some months are also cheaper, like January, February, and early September.
 You can check out our Disney World Crowd Calendar and month-by-month guides to find the perfect time for your visit.

 Conclusion on What’s New at Disney World